 Owing to the many layers and exceptions to how words are vocalized in Korean, learners frequently face the following problems.

-The Homonyms creates confusion
+The Homonyms create confusion

 Consider the following rule.
 A particle that does not follow words that end in a consonant will swallow the final consonant’s sound.
 This implies that the entire sound will not be pronounced.